-As outlined in section Error!
-Reference source not found. above, the Trustees of a charity have the l egal responsibility for running the charity in accordance with its charitable purposes and constitution and charity law.
+As outlined in section 3 above, the Trustees of a charity have the legal responsibility for running the charity in accordance with its charitable purposes and constitution and charity law.
 In that sense they are like the Directors of commercial companies - and for organisations which are charitable companies, the Directors of the company for the purposes of company law are the Trustees of the charity for the purposes of charity law.
-A charitable company cannot have Directors who are not Trustees, nor Trustees who are not Directors.
+A charitable company cannot have Directors who are not Trustees, nor Trustees who are not Directors of the company.

 However, as Not-for-Profit organisations, charities (even if they are charitable companies) do not have members/shareholders who would be entitled to a share of its profits, if it made any.
-The members of a charity are therefore just a vestige of the members/shareholders of a company inasmuch as:
+The members of a charity are therefore just a vestige of the members/shareholders of a commercial company in that:

-a They have limited liability in the event that the organisation winds up with debts: (i) in the case of a commercial company, any assets (shares - ie: money invested in the company) that the members have must first go to paying off the company's debt; (ii) in the case of a charity the members have an obligation to make a contribution (limited by the charity's governing document) towards paying off the debts.
-In recognition of their liability (albeit limited) the members of the organisation (charity as well as

-- b: In recognition of their liability (albeit limited) the members of the organisation (charity as well a company) have certain powers to control the way in which the organisation is run, namely: - (i) they can make changes to the organisation's governing document; - (ii) they can appoint and remove Directors/Trustees.
+- a) They have limited liability in the event that the organisation winds up with debts: - (i) in the case of a commercial company, any assets (shares -ie: money invested in the company) that the members have must first go to paying off the company's debt; - (ii) in the case of a charity the members have an obligation to make a contribution (limited by the charity's governing document) towards paying off the debts. - b) In recognition of their liability (albeit limited) the members of the organisation (charity as well as company) have certain powers to control the way in which the organisation is run, namely: - (i) they can make changes to the organisation's governing document; - (ii) they can appoint and remove Directors/Trustees.

 Therefore, in practice the members of a charity actually have very little power to determine the way in which the charity is run on a day-to-day basis - that responsibility lies solely with the Trustees.
-However, Trustees have no powers to change the governing document and, although they can usually appoint new/additional Trustees on an interim basis, all such interim appointments are subject to ratification by the Members at the next General Meeting.
+However, Trustees have no powers to change their charity's governing document and, although they can usually appoint new/additional Trustees on an interim basis, all such interim Trustees have to stand down at the next General Meeting but are eligible for re-appointment as a full Trustee by the Members.

 Of course, in charities which have members as well as Trustees (the Association model for CIOs, or many Unincorporated Associations) it would be a very unwise Board of Trustees which ignored the wishes of the charity's members.
 But the Members cannot direct the Trustees to do things which the Trustees do not feel are in the best interests of the charity or are not in accordance with charity law.

 In the event of any dispute between the Trustees and the Members the only powers that the Members have to bring about the changes they desire are either: (i) to propose and vote through changes the charity's governing document; or (ii) to propose and vote through the removal of Trustees and the appointment of other Trustees more sympathetic to their views.
 And in both cases, of course, neither of those options are allowable if they would result in the charity being in breach of relevant legislation.
 For example: any Members' resolution to change the purposes/objects of the charity would require the permission of the Charity Commission before the change could become effective, even if approved by a substantial majority of the Members.